Money Format

 Some fields may come with validations.
 The example below says the minimum annual gross salary is 2320800

-which converting it to an input value means €23,208.00.
+which after converting to an input value means €23,208.00.

 {